Sunday, December 28, 2008

 Two Finished in December 2008

 Here is Sarah's quilt.
-I designed the quilt and cut all the pieces of fabric from my then-stash in a kind of double-charmed style (2 triangles of each piece of fabric in my stash).
-Then, recently, the pieces were sewn together by my mom, Sarah's mother-in-law, and her mother.
-I got the extra-wide batik backing from sewbatik on the internet and shipped it all off to Becky Klein in Phoenix to be quilted with variegated thread.
-My mom's gonna handstitch the binding.
+I designed the quilt and cut all the pieces of fabric from my 2006 stash in a kind of double-charmed style (2 triangles of each piece of fabric in my stash).
+Recently, the pieces were sewn together by my mom, Sarah's mother-in-law, and her mother.
+Pretty much this quilt would never have been finished without help from these ladies.
+I got extra-wide batik backing from Sewbatik on the internet and shipped the top and back off to a quilter to be long-arm quilted with variegated thread since the thing is king-size.
+My mom graciously agreed to handstitch the binding.

-I finished Izabella's puzzle today, binding finished.
+I finished this Puzzle quilt today, binding finished.
 This is one of my favorite quilts so far.

-I have finally finished the binding on Izabella's quilt.
+I have finally finished the binding on this quilt.

 I'm still working on my Art/Gratitude Journal in December.
 I'm getting the ideas on the page but embellishing them is another story.
 Here is another one I like.
 I affixed a strip of lovely fabric to the left side, then drew out the rest of the design, expanding off the strip inspiration.